Article Image

 I’ve also taught courses in areas more related to my PhD., I was part of the specialization courses on data science and machine learning that is taught at the Diplomatura en Ciencia de Datos, Aprendizaje Automático y sus Aplicaciones (or DiploDatos for short), there I was part of the following courses:

-My last job in Argentina was as a full-time researcher at Mercado Libre, the leading platform in e-Commerce in Latin America.
-I worked on representation learning for products in the e-Commerce platform with a special focus on multimodal learning and transfer learning scenarios.
-Currently, I’m doing a postdoc at “Université Côte d’Azur” in France, within the Wimmics Team, on Argumentation Mining.
+I worked as a full-time researcher at Mercado Libre, the leading platform in e-Commerce in Latin America, where I researched on representation learning for products in the e-Commerce platform with a special focus on multimodal learning and transfer learning scenarios.
+During 2023-2024 I did a postdoc at “Université Côte d’Azur” in France, within the Wimmics Team, on Argumentation Mining on medical and computational social sciences domains as part of the Antidote and ORBIS European Union projects.
+Right now I’m part of the AI research team at the Cybersecurity company Eclypsium.

 Other areas of work, interest and research are:

 I also enjoy the work as a machine learning engineer.
 I like the whole MLOps process, particularly the setup of APIs to run machine learning models with the corresponding configurations and dockerization of the process.
-I work as a TopTal freelancer, mostly doing this kind of project.
+I work as a TopTal freelancer, mostly doing these kind of projects.

 Contact